Creative Strategies for Effective Vocabulary Acquisition

 Dr. Enrique Mallen is Professor at Sam Houston State University.
-He regularly teaches courses on language, art and culture.
-He is Director of the Online Picasso Project.
-He has published extensively on language, art and literature.
-Among his most recent publications are the books Pablo Picasso and Dora Maar: A Period of Conflict (1936-1946) (2021) and Pablo Picasso: The Aphrodite Period (1924-1936) (2020).
+He received his PhD. in Linguistics from Cornell University.
+He regularly teaches courses on language, linguistics, art and culture.
+He has published numerous articles on linguistics, art and literature.
+Among his most recent publications are the books Pablo Picasso and Dora Maar: A Period of Conflict (1936–1946) (2021) and Pablo Picasso: The Aphrodite Period (1924–1936) (2020).

 Sam Houston State University, 1905 University Ave, Huntsville, TX, USA

 In order to ensure the information is correct and up to date, there may be changes which we are not aware of.
 And different countries have different rules for the visa application.
 It is always a good idea to check the latest regulations in your country.
 This page just gives some general information of the visa application.

 The B-1/B-2 visitor visa is for people traveling to the United States temporarily for business (B-1) or for pleasure or medical treatment (B-2).
 Generally, the B-1 visa is for travelers consulting with business associates; attending scientific, educational, professional, or business conventions/conferences; settling an estate; or negotiating contracts.
 The B-2 visa is for travel that is recreational in nature, including tourism; visits with friends or relatives; medical treatment; and activities of a fraternal, social, or service nature.
 Often, the B-1 and B-2 visas are combined and issued as one visa: the B-1/B-2.

 If you apply for a business/tourist visa, you must pay your $160 application fee and submit the following:

 - A Nonimmigrant Visa Electronic Application (DS-160) Form.
 Visit the DS-160 web page for more information about the DS-160.